Revisiting Noise-adaptive Transpilation in Quantum Computing: How Much Impact Does it Have?: Acknowledgement

 \section{Acknowledgement}

 We would like to thank the anonymous ICCAD reviewers, whose feedback helped improve this work.
 This work was supported by Rice University, the Rice University George R. Brown School of Engineering and Computing, and the Rice University Department of Computer Science.
 This work was supported by the DOE Quantum Testbed Finder Award DE-SC0024301, the Ken Kennedy Institute, and Rice Quantum Initiative, which is part of the Smalley-Curl Institute.

 This work was also supported by the following NSF grants: CSR-2402328, CAREER-2338457, CSR-2406069, CSR-2323100, and HRD-2225201, as well as by the DOE Office of Science User Facility, supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231, using NERSC award DDR-ERCAP0034716.
+We acknowledge the use of IBM Quantum services for this work.
+The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.